aknorw/boilerplate/README.md

 **Keep reducers pure, with no side-effects**: reducers should be pure functions.
 Redux works on the assumption that your state is immutable; and a reducer is intended to accept a state along with an action and return a new state (or the exact same state if nothing has changed).

-@TODO: WRITE ABOUT SAGA
-Side effects should be handled in sagas
+Side-effects (ie. asynchronous things like data fetching) should be handled with [`Redux-Saga`](https://github.com/redux-saga/redux-saga) - see below for more information.

 #### Action creators